Get

 When to See a Doctor

-If you have cat allergies, it may be a great idea to see a doctor.
+If you have cat allergies, it is essential to see a doctor.
 A doctor may be able to recommend an over-the-counter or prescription-strength allergy medication.
 An allergy medication will not target the cause, but it will make the symptoms more manageable.

 You should especially see a doctor if the allergies are triggering any severe reactions, such as asthma.
 Call your doctor immediately if you are having difficulty breathing, tightness in your chest, or shortness of breath.